 - Recover Files from Formatted Hard Drive

 Excel Keeps crashing in Windows 10.
 Does this vexing problem annoy you?
 The risks are there: You cannot open an existing file if the Excel application crashes upon launching.
-What's worse, the workbook you're currently editing may subject to a total loss if you didn't turn on the auto save feature in Excel beforehand.
+What's worse, the workbook you're currently editing may be subject to a total loss if you didn't turn on the autosave feature in Excel beforehand.

-When there is a crashing problem found in Excel, it's likely to get following error messages:
+When there is a crashing problem found in Excel, it's likely to get the following error messages:

 #1.
 Microsoft Excel has stopped working.
 Hang on while Windows reports the problem to Microsoft...[Cancel]